Hellion (character)

 Hellion (Julian Keller) is a fictional character, a mutant appearing in American comic books published by Marvel Comics.
 He was a member of the student body of the Xavier Institute before its closing and was a member of the X-Men's training squad.

 Hellion joined the X-Men in Utopia and during the "Second Coming" storyline, loses his hands in a battle to protect the mutant messiah.
 He subsequently learned to use his telekinetic abilities to telekinetically control his prosthetic hands.
 He returned to Westchester and joined the Jean Grey Academy led by Wolverine.
 After the "Secret Wars" storyline, Hellion comes into contact with the Terrigen Mist and nearly dies of M-Pox.
-During the Krakoan Age, he relocated to Krakoa where he participated in the Crucible which resulted in his death.
-He then went through the mutant resurrection protocols; this resurrection process restored his body, including his hands.
+During the Krakoan Age, he relocates to Krakoa and participates in the Crucible, which results in his death.
+He then goes through the mutant resurrection protocols; this resurrection process restores his body, including his hands.
 During the "From the Ashes" publishing initiative, following the fall of Krakoa, Julian reappears in New York City as the villain known as the Krakoan.